West Islip Public Schools

-West Islip Union Free School District, also known as the West Islip Public Schools, is a school district in Long Island, New York.
-It has its headquarters in the Michael & Christine Freyer Building in West Islip.
+West Islip Union Free School District, also known as the West Islip Public Schools, is a Union Free School District in Suffolk County, New York on the South Shore of Long Island.
+The district serves all of West Islip and a small part of Bay Shore in the Town of Islip.
+The main office is located in the Michael & Christine Freyer Building in West Islip.

 Schools

 All schools are located in West Islip.